pivotal/docs-platform-automation/docs/how-to-guides/upgrade-opsman.md

 ### Download Platform Automation from Pivnet

-Because downloading Platform Automation does not require the use of `download-product`, the task for this is much simpler.
-The Platform Automation team recommends always triggering the `fetch-platform-automation` when there is a new version available for the major version you defined (to get all required security updates and bug fixes, and be assured there are no breaking changes to your installation.
-For more information about how Platform Automation uses strict semver, and why this is safe, please reference [Compatibility and Versioning][semantic-versioning].
+Downloading the Platform Automation toolset does not use `download-product`.
+Using download-product for this would require the product have a dependency on itself.
+Instead, we use the `pivnet-resource` we defined earlier.

+The Platform Automation team recommends triggering `fetch-platform-automation` whenever there is a new version available.
+The resource definition for platform automation from above is pinned to the major version.
+Pinning to the major version but letting the minor and patch version increase allows you to get security updates, bug fixes, and new (non-breaking) features.
+Platform Automation uses [semantic versioning][semantic-versioning] to enable this.

 To download the Platform Automation tasks and the Docker image, and put it into your s3 blobstore, add the following `job`: